Vibhanshusingh-001/NGS_Data-analysis_biostatistics/README.md

 	  geom_histogram(binwidth = 0.01, fill = "blue", color = "black") +
 	  labs(title = "Variant Allele Frequency Distribution", x = "VAF", y = "Count")

+#### (c) Use the normal tissue to calculate the median background mutation level.The background mutation level accounts for sequencing errors or biasesthat can mimic true mutations.
+Determine how many reads per million are required to confidently call a given mutation.